longevityframework/longevity/longevity/src/jekyll/manual/query/order-by.md

 }
 ```

-If you want to specify multiple properties in your `orderBy` clause,
-you will have to surround them in parentheses.
-Here's a silly example
+If you want to specify multiple properties in your `orderBy` clause, you will have to surround them
-where we retrieve all the blog posts in the last week from every
+in parentheses.
+Here's an example where we retrieve all the blog posts in the last week from every
 blog.
 We order them first by `blogUri`, and then by `postDate`

 ```scala